-It's no secret that most of our employees are either working from home or find themselves more productive when working from home, and regardless of location, teamwork is key to keeping your operation running smoothly.
-Throughout the last few years, collaboration and teamwork have undergone significant change, impacting the way we work.
-With the development of new collaboration software, we are now able to do in one software package what used to be found in several disconnected applications.
+It's no secret that most of our employees work from home or find themselves more productive when working from home.
+Regardless of location, teamwork is key to keeping your operation running smoothly.
+Throughout the last few years, collaboration and teamwork have undergone significant change, impacting how we work.
+With the development of new collaboration software, we can now do in one software package what used to be found in several disconnected applications.

-So, in what ways do Teams consolidate current operational tools, reduce money, and stand out as a tool that significantly benefits business?
-Below, we look at some of the benefits of Microsoft Teams and why businesses should take a closer look.
+So, how do Teams consolidate current operational tools, reduce money, and stand out as a tool that significantly benefits business?
+Below, we look at some of Microsoft Teams' benefits and why businesses should take a closer look.

 Let's start with the obvious - Team Collaboration